 Inventories are valued at the lower of cost, computed on a first-in, first-out basis, or net realizable value.
 We produce our IVL catheters at our facilities in Santa Clara, California.
 At the time of manufacture, our IVL catheters generally have a two-year shelf life prior to expiration.
-We maintain finished goods inventory at our facilities in Santa Clara, with our sales representatives and on consignment at hospital locations.
+We maintain finished goods inventory at our facilities in Santa Clara, with our sales representatives, with our third-party logistics provider in the Netherlands, and on consignment at hospital locations.
 Each reporting period, we update provisions for excess and obsolete inventory based on our estimates of forecast demand and, where applicable, product expiration.
-As of March 31, 2020, the substantial majority of our finished goods inventory had expiration dates in second half of 2021 or later.
-We considered the current and expected future economic and market conditions surrounding the COVID-19 pandemic and increased the provision for excess and obsolete inventory by \$0.2 million for the three months ended March 31, 2020.
-Due to uncertainties arising from the COVID-19 pandemic, we may need to make adjustments to this estimate in future periods.
+As of June 30, 2020, the substantial majority of our finished goods inventory had expiration dates in second half of 2021 or later.
+We considered the current and expected future economic and market conditions surrounding the COVID-19 pandemic, however, no additional reserve was required for the three months ended June 30, 2020.
+We will continue to monitor the impact of COVID-19 pandemic and we may need to make further adjustments to this estimate in future periods.